 — Brian Acton (@brianacton) March 20, 2018

 Perhaps the time has come to pay a closer look at how we interact via social media and the various ways these platforms use our data.
-The first step could be revising the privacy settings of all your Facebook apps (if you don’t want to go off-the-social-media-grid).
-Go here to do it.
+The first step could be revising the privacy settings of all your Facebook apps (if you don’t want to go off-the-social-media-grid) on Facebook’s settings page.